pernalin/pernalin.github.io/_posts/2015-04-25-automated-deployment-bitbucket-to-hostgator.md

 [~]# git fetch
 {% endhighlight %}

-After the initial clone / fetch, you should be able to pull your code using the following
+After the initial clone / fetch, you should be able to pull your code manually using the following
 {% highlight console %}
 [~]# git pull git@bitbucket.org:<username>/<repositoryname>.git
 {% endhighlight %}

 ### Automate the process

-Create a php file, git-hook.php, on your hosting site with the following code.
-Note that the `exec(`git pull ... )` command is exactly the same command you used above to pull the code manually.
-The echo statements don't really matter.
-This will run as an automated process and you won't actually see the output unless you manually run the PHP code.
+Create a new php file, git-hook.php, on your hosting site with the code below.
+Note that the `exec('git pull ... ')` command contains the same command that you used above to pull the code manually.
+Also note that the echo statements below don't really matter.
+You won't actually see any output unless you manually run the PHP code.
 So, the only code you really need is the exec statement.

 {% highlight php %}